Italy Architecture

 Portovenere, Cinque Terre, and the Islands (Palmaria, Tino and Tinetto)

-This inscribed area along the eastern Ligurian Riviera includes cliff‑hanging villages, terraced vineyards and olive groves, and the islands of Palmaria, Tino and Tinetto.
+Portovenere, Cinque Terre, and the Islands is an inscribed area along the eastern Ligurian Riviera that includes cliff‑hanging villages, terraced vineyards and olive groves, and the islands of Palmaria, Tino and Tinetto.
 The villages and terraces show how communities adapted to steep, rocky terrain over more than a millennium—“a harmonious interaction established between people and nature” according to UNESCO.
 The architectural and settlement fabric reflects traditional small‑scale stone houses, narrow lanes, and fortified churches that integrate with the Mediterranean coastline and hillside environment.

 Genoa: Le Strade Nuove and the system of the Palazzi dei Rolli